Timing for Teams: Using Timing as a Team Member

 To assign time to these projects, drag and drop your times onto team projects as you would with your private projects; you can even create rules for these projects.
 Note that rules for team projects are shared with all other team members by default; contact us if you'd prefer for each team member to have their own project rules.

 That's it, you are all set!
-Just make sure to diligently create your tasks, and you will be able to quickly record your time while keeping your boss happy.
+Just make sure to diligently log your times, and you will be able to quickly record your time while keeping your boss happy.

 And should you have any questions about Timing, do not hesitate to reach out, we are happy to help!